 The CCTV database is used to record incidents that are actioned by the CCTV control room staff.
 This information can be used as an evidential log if needed for court.
 It is also used to produce reports, charts etc. for performance and intelligence purposes as well as for internal/external partner agencies and Staffordshire Police.

-We also share with Insurance Companies when authorised by the Customer Services Group Manager.
+We also share with Insurance Companies when authorised by the Customer Services Manager.
 It also acts as a reference for operators to use on shift handover.
 We will record the details of each incident, what happened, any outcomes and what action was taken.

 The database also documents the location, time, date and offender details including name, date of birth, address, mental state if relevant, racial origin and relevant Police data.
 We will record and share details and activities relating to those suspected of criminal offences under investigation.
 The database also holds information/data of callers.